About

 inter014@umn.edu

-Julia Interrante, PhD
+Julia Interrante, PhD, MPH

 Dr. Interrante is a Research Fellow and Statistical Lead at the University of Minnesota Rural Health Research Center.
 She has been with the RHRC since 2018.